adrian7123/bevy-game/README.md

-# Jogo feito com Bevy engine
+# Game made with Bevy engine

+Sprite game made in Rust with bevy engine 🦀

 ## Installation